scefrom/scefrom/README.md

 ## How it started

 I started my programing career by starting to use [Roblox](https://www.roblox.com/users/823579381/profile) in 2018, making some projects in Lua.
-Then i wanted to escape the platform, and i started learning the C programming language by its own book, after learning how the cpu and memory work togheter.
+Then i wanted to escape the platform, and i started learning the C programming language by its own book, after learning how the cpu and memory work toghether.

 ### My Projects